Leeap83/Movie-Database/README.md

 # Credits

 **Code**
-* Error Pages - [Flask Pallets Projects](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/) was read to understand how to create custom error pages.
+* Error Pages: [Flask Pallets Projects](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/) was read to understand how to create custom error pages.

+* Materialize: [Materialize](https://materializecss.com/) was used throughout the project to ensure the website was responsive.
+Code from materialize was used and developed on for the collapsible, forms, datepicker.

+* Various YouTube & Google searches assisted with the star rating in the movie review.

 **Content & Media**

 - The Homepage background image was sourced from [Pixabay](https://pixabay.com/photos/starwars-fantasy-movie-figure-5355787/) and the authours was enriquelopezgarre
-- All other images are links to the url from google search for movie posters
+- All other images are links to the url from google search for movie posters.
 - Giphy was used to source the Images on the error pages.
+- [IMDB](https://www.imdb.com/) was used for refrence to movie details.

 **Acknowledgements**

 * My Mentor Aaron Sinnott for feedback
 * Code Institute for training
+* WS3 schools for reference on coding issues
+* Stackoverflow for reference on coding issues
+* YouTube online tutorials used when encountered coding issues